licioromao/licioromao.github.io/Research/Ongoing.md

 <link href="../assets/css/ResearchSummaryStyle.css" rel="stylesheet" type="text/css">

-Below you can find a list of non-exaustive projects that I am currently working on.
-Feel free to contact me if youwould like to build a collaboration in one of these topics and related areas.
+A non-exaustive list of projects that I have been recently involved is presented below.

 ### Abstractions of discrete-time stochastic systems

 This is a joint work with [Prof. Nils Jensen](http://www.cs.ru.nl/personal/nilsjansen/) and [Thom Badings](https://thombadings.nl/) from the Radboud University, NL, as well as with [Prof. Alessandro Abate](https://www.cs.ox.ac.uk/people/alessandro.abate/home.html).
-The main idea of the research project is to define abstractions of discrete-time stochastic systems without assuming knowledge of the noise distribution.
-We developed a non-trivial connection between scenario optimization and the abstraction generation process that is then leveraged to build an interval Markov Decision Process that represents a sound model for our orginal model.
+This project involves the construction of abstractions for discrete-time stochastic systems using a non-trivial connection with the scenario approach theory.
+The generated abstraction consists of an interval Markov Decision process, which we leverage to design feedback control policies for reach-avoid specifications with formal guarantees.

-The main representative papers in this research direction are:
+The main representative papers are:

 1. T. Badings, A. Abate, N. Jensen, D. Parker, H. Poonawala, M. Stoelinga, "Sampling-based Robust Control of Autonomous Sysmtems with Non-Gaussian Noise", AAAI, 2022. **Award-winning paper**
 2. T. Badings, L. Romao, A. Abate, N. Jensen, "Probabilities Are Not Enough: Formal Controller Synthesis for Stochastic Dynamical Models with Epistemic Uncertainty", Submitted to AAAI 2023.